How we use GitHub

-The Training Team uses GitHub repository https://github.com/WordPress/Learn to manage all of the following:
+The Training Team uses the GitHub repository https://github.com/WordPress/Learn to manage all of the following:

-The team does this by maintaining 6 project boards, described below:
+The team does this by maintaining long-term and short-term project boards, described below:

 Each project has columns which represent the statuses issues move through.
 Each project board also has views which can be used to filterFilter Filters are one of the two types of Hooks https://codex.wordpress.org/Plugin_API/Hooks.
 They provide a way for functions to modify data of other functions.
 They are the counterpart to Actions.
 Unlike Actions, filters are meant to work in an isolated manner, and should never have side effects such as affecting global variables and output. issues by labels etc. (Example: a view from the Content Development project board)

-If you would like to get involved with any of these projects, head over to the Training Team’s Onboarding Program.
-This will walk you through creating a GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
+Some people find GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ account and contributing to a project of your choice.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ to be a bit overwhelming to start with.
+Here’s a 56 minute walkthrough of the Training Team’s GitHub setup.
+The video discusses:

 Assign issues to project boards